corocoto/react-cheatsheet/ chapters/styling/css_modules.md

 }
 ````

-3. In `Post.css `file writes something like this:
+3. In `Post.module.css `file writes something like this:
 ```css
 .Post {
     color: red;